 Agile project management was introduced to reduce complexity by breaking down ambitious and complex software development processes into smaller segments so you can make product changes even at later stages.

-While Agile project management is mainly focused on the project organization, Adaptive PM takes it to another lever.
+While Agile project management is mainly focused on the project organization, Adaptive Project Management takes it to another lever.
 Besides helping you organize your project more efficiently, it also gives you the ability to include quantitative analysis methods, which can help you:

 - Analyze model and test hypothesis